 One of the factors the Compensation Committee considers when determining executive compensation is the anticipated tax treatment to the Company and to the executives of the various payments and benefits.
 Section 162(m) of the Internal Revenue Code ("Section 162(m)") generally provides that a publicly held company may not deduct compensation paid to certain covered executive officers to the extent that such compensation exceeds \$1,000,000 per executive officer in any year.
-While the Compensation Committee generally considers this limit when determining compensation, there are instances in which the Compensation Committee has concluded, and reserves the discretion to conclude in the future, that it is appropriate to exceed the limitation on deductibility under Section 162(m) to ensure that executive officers are compensated in a manner that it believes to be consistent with the Company's best interests and those of its stockholders.
-Furthermore, interpretations of and changes in the tax laws, and other factors beyond the Compensation Committee's control, may also affect the deductibility of compensation.
+While the Compensation Committee generally considers this limit when determining compensation, there are stock as collateral for a loan.
+The policy was most recently revised effective September 13, 2017 to eliminate the General Counsel's discretion to grant exceptions to the pledging prohibition.